indisaurusrex/bank-tech-test/README.md

 # Bank tech test

 ## About this app
 A bank app where you can make deposits and withdrawals, and see a statement of the transactions with dates and running balance.
+You can add the transactions in any order and they will be sorted correctly on your statement.

 ## My approach
 Made using Ruby and RSpec, this is a simple app which does a few minimal checks but mainly assumes the user will input valid information.
 It takes the date of the transaction with the amount, to account for transactions made before today.